cosmos/sdk-tutorials/hands-on-exercise/2-ignite-cli-adv/5-payment-winning.md

 In this section, you will:

-* Work with the Bank module.
+* Work with the bank module.
 * Handle money.
 * Use mocks.
 * Add integration tests.

 </HighlightBox>

-In the [previous section](./4-game-wager.md), you introduced the wager.
+In the [previous section](./4-game-wager.md), you introduced a wager.
 On its own, having a `Wager` field is just a piece of information, it does not transfer tokens just by existing.

 Transferring tokens is what this section is about.